rgrupesh/WEBSITE/_posts/2020-07-24-FullStackWithJS.md

 5: Django Stack: JAVASCRIPT | PYTHON | DJANGO | MYSQL<br>

 <h2>Javascript Full Stack</h2>
 Learning various languages can be cumbersome at times.
 This is where JavaScript comes in.
-In JavaScript Full Stack, presentaion layer is built using JavaScript frameworks, such as: [React](https://reactjs.org/), [Angular](https://angular.io/)) or [Vue](https://vuejs.org/).
+In JavaScript Full Stack, presentaion layer is built using JavaScript frameworks, such as: [React](https://reactjs.org/), [Angular](https://angular.io/) or [Vue](https://vuejs.org/).
 Similarly, business logic layer is constructed with [Node.js](https://nodejs.org/en/) and node-modules to communicate with front end using REST API serving JSON.
 Finally, [MongoDB](https://www.mongodb.com/) is used in data access layer.<br>

 ![](/assets/images/js.png)

-There's tradeoff everywhere.
-Full Stack Web Dev is no exception.<br>The pros and cons of using JavaScript for Full Stack Web Dev are as follows:<br>
+There's trade-off everywhere.
+JavaScript Full Stack Web Dev is no exception.<br>
 <ul><b>Pros</b>
 <li>Prototype can be build rapidly.</li>
 <li>Common language, better team efficiency with less resources.</li>